magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/telemetry.md

 ## Data points

-ThingsBoard internally treats time-series data as timestamped key-value pairs.
+IoT Hub internally treats time-series data as timestamped key-value pairs.
 We call single timestamped key-value pair a **data point**.
 Flexibility and simplicity of the key-value format allow easy and seamless integration with almost any IoT device on the market.
 Key is always a string and is basically a data point key name, while the value can be either string, boolean, double, integer or JSON.